Saamaka Community Conserved Area, Suriname Declared in March 2026 720,000 hectares, 1,779,150 acres

 Strategic Climate Funds

 Strategic Climate Funds support began with a novel partnership with Galleries Commit and have continued on this website's Strategic Climate Funds page or by conserving land at Conserve, which is a beta project of Art into Acres.
-For a white paper on Strategic Climate Funds as an approach instead of carbon offsets, please read here.
+For information on Strategic Climate Funds as an approach instead of carbon offsets, please read here.

 Art into Acres is a 501(c)(3) tax-exempt organization and donations are tax-deductible to the full extent allowed under law with an EIN 83-1293663.